codingnninja/koras/docs/documentations/concepts/rendering.md

 ### Harmonious rendering

 An harmonious rendering happens when all nested functions and children components depend on their parent component for arguments or props.
-They do not have independent arguments or props of their own.
+They do not take independent props or have side effect.

 ```js copy
 const Profile = memoize(({ user }) => {